-The synthesis of your assessment of potential and available products should be emphasised in the draft CP.
+The synthesis of project teams assessment of potential products according to stakeholder communication needs should be presented in the Inception Report CP.

-MTR - The emphasis in communicating about the project will change in the later stages of the project.
+MTR - The emphasis in communicating about the project may change in the later stages of the project.
 These changes will need to be identified in the CP.

-By the MTR you should know what research products the project can realistically deliver and their relative priority to achieving project purpose.
-These products should be identified in the MTR and linked to the assessment derived from Q5, Q6 and Q7.
+By the MTR project teams should know what research products the project can realistically deliver and their relative priority to achieving project purpose.
+These products should be identified in the Mid-Term Review CP and linked to the assessment derived from Q5, Q6 & Q7.

-Part 2: Example Table 5 Table linking research products to stakeholders Table 6 Table 6Table showing which stakeholders are involved in issues central to the project.
+Part 2: Example tables

+Table 5 Table linking research products to stakeholders

+Table 6 Table showing which stakeholders are involved in issues central to the project.

 Part 3: Resources: No specific resources recommended

-Q5 What are the current knowledge, attitudes and practices (KAP) of the communication stakeholders in relation to the research products to be promoted?
+Q5 What are the current knowledge, attitudes and practices (KAP) of the communication stakeholders in relation to the products to be promoted?

-Correctly identifying, understanding and acting on the implications of the KAP is central to developing a relevant CP.
+Correctly identifying, understanding and acting on the implications of the communication stakeholders KAP is central to developing a relevant CP.